TheGamerCant/Mountain-Generals-Wild-Ride/documentation.md

 SLO.language					-> Variable, 0 for Slovakia, 1 for English
 SLO.seat_array					-> Array, how many seats does each party have?
 SLO.seats_needed_for_majority			-> Variable, how many seats are needed for a majority?
-SLO.party_campaigning_as			-> Variable, which party are we campaigning for?
 SLO.parties_in_government			-> Array, which parties are in government?
 SLO.parties_in_opposition			-> Array, which parties are in opposition?
 SLO.government_seat_count			-> Variable, total government seat count